Discover how to be less anxious and become more productive and successful.

 The key word here is perception.

-If you’re going to a party you’ve been dying to attend for ages, you’ll feel differently about it than if your partner is dragging you to this same party which you’ve been dreading going to for months.
+If you’re going to a party you’ve been dying to attend for ages; you’ll feel differently about it than if your partner is dragging you to this same party.

 Anxiety is an evolutionary inner experience that helps us survive.

 When it works optimally, it keeps us alive and thriving.

 When it doesn’t, it shoves us mentally into the future and out of the physical present.

 The latter is an automatic physiological response to danger.

 A lion charges at you outside the tour bus on a Safari, and without thinking, you dash toward the bus door to scramble to safety.